hashicorp/hcp-terraform-operator/docs/api-reference.md

-Terraform Cloud workspaces can only be accessed by users with the correct permissions.
+HCP Terraform workspaces can only be accessed by users with the correct permissions.
 You can manage permissions for a workspace on a per-team basis.
 When a workspace is created, only the owners team and teams with the "manage workspaces" permission can access it, with full admin permissions.
 These teams' access can't be removed from a workspace.